matter-labs/era-compiler-solidity/README.md

 cargo test
 ```

+## Documentation

+Documentation is using [mdBook](https://github.com/rust-lang/mdBook) utility and is available in the `docs/` directory.
+To build the documentation, follow the [instructions](./docs/README.md).

 ## Troubleshooting

 If you have multiple LLVM builds in your system, ensure that you choose the correct one to build the compiler.